 As a teenaged girl, Cornelia lived under the strict supervision of her uncle Jedediah.
 It is almost surprising that he would permit her to teach with Samuel Pond, who was still single and only ten or so years older than Cornelia.
 One source even indicated that Samuel was courting Lucy before he met his future wife.
 As it happened, Samuel Pond, Jr. wrote that “The bridesmaid (at Samuel’s wedding on November 22, 1838) was the beautiful and accomplished Miss Cornelia Stevens…” [Pond, S.W., Jr., Two Volunteer Missionaries, 1893, p.
 130]

-None of the historical records indicated just when Cornelia met her own future husband but we do know that she and Rev. Daniel Gavin were married in May of 1839 when Cornelia was 19 or 20 years old.
+None of the historical records indicated just when Cornelia met her own future husband but we do know that she and Rev. Daniel Gavin were married on June 12, 1840, when Cornelia was 19 or 20 years old.
 Despite the fact that Daniel was a missionary and a Protestant, he was a somewhat unlikely suitor for Jedediah Stevens’ niece.
 He was a French-speaking native of Switzerland who came to America as a missionary under the auspices of the Societe des Missions de Lausanne.
 The Society, founded in 1828, commissioned Daniel and one of his dearest friends to go to Trempealeau, Wisconsin, in 1835 to establish a mission there.
 Before they could make the journey, Daniel’s friend drowned and he was sent instead with Rev. Samuel Denton.
 The two were both at Trempealeau when Samuel Pond stopped to meet them on his way back from Connecticut in 1837.
 Daniel had learned quite a bit of the Dakota language by visiting with the wife of a French fur trader known as Mme.
 Chapelle.
 He was very pleased to learn that Samuel and Gideon had created a Dakota alphabet and was eager to work with them on the language.
 A conference was planned for September 1837 but Daniel was not able to attend at the last minute.

 Denton and Daniel were joined by another missionary named Rossier who was sent to establish a mission at Red Wing while they moved to Winona and to St. Peter’s or Mendota.
 It would have been during Daniel’s time at Mendota that he met Cornelia and deepened his friendship with the Pond brothers.